hrishivarun/milk-distribution-api/readme.txt

 ***THE API IS DEPLOYED HERE -- https://dairymilk-distributor-api.herokuapp.com/ ***

+NOTE -- please install all the dependencies, before deploying the server locally.

 Max capacity of milk available for any day is 1000(in litres).
 The orders are also placed in litres.